 Be sure to trim off any dead branches, as they will become a hazard to your property or even humans.
 They can also contribute to decay and disease.
-Make sure to contact a tree care professional to trim your trees properly and make sure that it is done safely.
+Make sure to contact a tree trimming professional in Boulder in order to have your trees trimmed properly and to make sure that it’s done safely.

 Learn More: Basics of Tree Care Maitenance On Your Property

 Should I sharpen my lawn mower blade before mowing in the Springtime?

 If you want your lawn to look pristine, then 100% you should sharpen your blades.
 Dull lawn mower blades can make your lawn dry out quickly, due to the jagged cuts.
 You can take your lawn more to companies that will sharpen your blades for you.
 If you want to go the DIY route, you can use a metal file to sharpen your blades.
 If your blades are extremely dull, you can also have them replaced by a professional.